 “We have to take the responsibility of making sure that the planet we leave our children and grandchildren is a planet that is healthy and habitable.
 That is more important than the fossil fuel industry.” ~Bernie Sanders

 There's been a lot of talk about fracking lately with Senator Sanders and Alexandria Ocasio-Cortez's recent Fracking Ban Act proposed earlier this year, which has a goal to eliminate fracking by 2025.
-Restricting fossil fuels is crucial in the fight to alleviate the climate crisis so I wanted to take a moment to breakdown the facts!
+Because restricting fossil fuels is crucial in the fight to alleviate the climate crisis, I wanted to take a moment to breakdown the facts!

 What Is Fracking?

 Hydraulic fracturing, or fracking, involves pumping large quantities of water, sand and chemicals into tight rock formations to create fractures that allow trapped gas and oil to release.

 Over the past 15 years, fracking has become the dominant method of oil and gas extraction in the US, making us a global leader in natural gas and oil production.
 Hundreds of thousands of new wells have been drilled in the past decade alone, with fracking taking place in nearly 30 states.
 But, this fracking boom comes at a high cost due to its negative impacts on public health, environmental safety, and climate change.